Do you want to kill your fish?

 What else works well?

 Another product that works really well is called barkeepers friend.
+You can get it at most general stores or Amazon if you don’t feel like making a trip.
 Many aquarists feel that this stuff works even better than vinegar.
 The main ingredient is oxalic acid produced from plant/vegetation waste.
 It does not contain chlorine so, it’s perfectly safe for use on a fish tank.

 It’s different from Comet or Ajax because Barkeeper’s Friend is acidic based while Comet and Ajax are alkaline bleach based.
 An acidic based cleanser is more effective on rust and hard water.